 One of the two naturally-derived active ingredients registered by the EPA.
 This plant-based active ingredient is much less worrisome than synthetic chemicals but this oil and a large amount of ethanol in this formula still make it a bit too harsh to be used safely on pets or children.
 Despite being natural, this product is still closely regulated and certified by the EPA for safety.

 Consistently rated as one of the most effective options for non-DEET repellents including tests done by Consumer Reports.
 The EPA rates this product as effective for up to 6 hours for mosquitos.
 This is a great natural option but is still outperformed by DEET when it comes to efficacy.

 This is an oil and although it can be sprayed on, it does need to be spread out using your hands for proper coverage.

+The oil-based formula should stand up to water and sweat.
 Very strong lemon scent.
 Better than chemicals but still a strong odor.

 Fairly standard for insect repellents and cheaper than many other natural alternatives.

 Effective against Mosquitoes, Ticks, Flies, Gnats and Chiggers for 8 hours